Learning Plan for Quick Mastery

 Exercises, Recommended Time: 2 Days

-I emphasize the importance of binary tree-related algorithm problems because the essence of algorithms is brute-force, and tree structures are the core abstraction of all brute-force algorithms.
-Understanding binary trees will make it easier to comprehend advanced algorithms later.
+I emphasize the importance of binary tree-related algorithm problems because the essence of algorithms is brute-force, and the tree structure is the core abstraction of all brute-force algorithms.
+Once you master binary trees, understanding advanced algorithms will become easier.

-- Recursion, solving problems with a "traversal" mindset.
+Recursion, solving problems using the "traversal" thinking pattern.

-- Non-recursion, solving problems with a "level-order traversal" mindset.
+Non-recursion, solving problems using the "level-order traversal" thinking pattern.

-The "traversal" mindset is the prototype for DFS and backtracking algorithms discussed later.
-The "divide and conquer" mindset is the prototype for dynamic programming and divide-and-conquer algorithms.
-"Level-order traversal" is the prototype for BFS algorithms discussed later.
+The "traversal" thinking pattern is the prototype of DFS and backtracking algorithms explained later.
+The "problem decomposition" thinking pattern is the prototype of dynamic programming and divide-and-conquer algorithms.
+"Level-order traversal" is the prototype of BFS algorithms explained later.

-Therefore, it is essential to practice these types of binary tree algorithms.
-The Binary Tree Algorithm Exercise Collection is extensive; here are some moderate-difficulty and frequently tested exercises for quick mastery:
+Therefore, it is essential to practice these binary tree algorithms.
+The Binary Tree Algorithm Exercises Collection contains a substantial number of exercises.
+Below are exercises of moderate difficulty and high frequency of assessment for quick mastery readers:

-- Exercise: Problem Solving with "Traversal" Thinking I
+- 【Exercise】Solving Problems with the "Traversal" Thinking I

-If you have the time and interest, feel free to explore other exercise sections for practice.
+If you have time and interest, you may explore other exercise sections for practice.

 Binary Search Tree